 The latter is a UNESCO World Heritage site, as is the city’s historical center and the lakeside area of Xochimilco.
 Mexico City boasts a year-round calendar of performing arts, music, dance, film festivals, art exhibitions, and business fairs and expositions.

-Read More: Top 10 Places in Mexico City
+Read More: Places to Visit in in Mexico City

 Puerto Vallarta, Riviera Nayarit